rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I love types and I use them a lot.
 Types allow me to code much faster and with much more confidence.
 These notes are about types in TypeScript.
 I hope these notes will be interesting to like-minded JavaScript and TypeScript developers who enjoy exploring types and try using the type checker to its full advantage.
-Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.
+Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.  These notes may help you to decide if TS is something you want to add to your quiver.

 I am spearheading a re-write of a legacy front-end component at work, the goal is to rewrite it using the new React.js and TypeScript.
 One of my goals in these notes is to share my experience with TypeScript and my approach to using it.